Interborough Express: Description

 The Interborough Express is planned to use the Bay Ridge Branch (left) and Fremont Secondary (right).

-The IBX is planned to be built as a light metro line.
-Reasons for the light metro choice include faster service, easier construction due to existing right of way, availability of off-the-shelf rolling stock, and a lower overall cost that is estimated at $5.5 billion, or about $48,000 per expected daily rider.
+The IBX is planned to be built as a light rail line.
+Reasons for the light rail choice include faster service, easier construction due to existing right of way, availability of off-the-shelf rolling stock, and a lower overall cost that is estimated at $5.5 billion, or about $48,000 per expected daily rider.
 Proposed headways are 5 minutes during peak hours and 10 minutes at other times.
 Freight use would continue, requiring separated tracks.
 End-to-end travel times are expected to be 32 minutes, and the route would connect up to 17 subway lines and the Long Island Rail Road.

 Weekday ridership is initially projected to be 115,000.
 The project is also expected to significantly increase new residential development along its route.
 In June 2025, the New York Building Congress published a report indicating that 70,000–100,000 housing units could be built around the Interborough Express's route within a decade, depending on the extent to which the areas around the line are rezoned.
 Real-estate executives said the IBX would help revitalize neighborhoods on the route, though some residents along the route expressed concerns about crowding and noise.

-In August 2025, MTA officials began referring to the IBX as a "high capacity light metro" line rather than light rail with a new estimate of 160,000 weekday ridership.
+During an open house in May 2025, MTA officials, including IBX Project Executive Charles Gans, described the line as a "high capacity light metro", with a revised estimate of 160,000 weekday riders.
+As of May 2026, the MTA project page refers to the IBX as a "light rail transit project".

 Preliminary stations

-As of 2024, the preliminary stations are: Roosevelt Avenue, Grand Avenue, Eliot Avenue, Metropolitan Avenue, Myrtle Avenue, Wilson Avenue, Atlantic Avenue, Sutter Avenue, Livonia Avenue, Linden Boulevard, Remsen Avenue, Utica Avenue, Flatbush Avenue–Nostrand Avenue, East 16th Street, McDonald Avenue, New Utrecht Avenue, Eighth Avenue, Fourth Avenue, and Brooklyn Army Terminal.
+As of 2024, the preliminary stations are: Roosevelt Avenue, Grand Avenue, Eliot Avenue, Metropolitan Avenue, Myrtle Avenue, Wilson Avenue, Atlantic Avenue, Livonia Avenue, Linden Boulevard, Remsen Avenue, Utica Avenue, Flatbush Avenue–Nostrand Avenue, East 16th Street, McDonald Avenue, New Utrecht Avenue, Eighth Avenue, Fourth Avenue, and Brooklyn Army Terminal.